Can I Eat Expired Salted Duck Egg?

 Expert Source

-"According to USDA guidelines, salted duck eggs should be stored in the refrigerator at 40°F or below and consumed within 1-2 weeks for optimal quality and safety."
+"Salted duck eggs should be stored in the refrigerator at a temperature of 40°F or below and consumed within 1-2 weeks for optimal quality and safety, according to CDC guidelines."

 Fresh Salted Duck Egg